Expensify/App/README.md

 2. If you are running into issues communicating with the API please verify your `.env` file is [set up correctly](#getting-started) for the platform you are trying to run.

 **Note:** Expensify engineers that will be testing with the API in your local dev environment please refer to [these additional instructions](https://stackoverflow.com/c/expensify/questions/7699/7700).

+## Environment variables
+- `USE_WEB_PROXY` ⚠️used in web/desktop development, it starts a server along the local development server to proxy requests to the backend.
+External contributors should set this to `true` otherwise they'll have CORS errors.
+   If you don't want to start the proxy server set this explicitly to `false`
+- `CAPTURE_METRICS` (optional) set this to `true` to capture performance metrics and see them in Flipper see [PERFORMANCE.md](PERFORMANCE.md#performance-metrics-opt-in-on-local-release-builds) for more information
+- `ONYX_METRICS` (optional) set this to `true` to capture even more performance metrics and see them in Flipper see [React-Native-Onyx#benchmarks](https://github.com/Expensify/react-native-onyx#benchmarks) for more information

 ----